DeltaE/pypsa-gsa/README.md

 ### Scenario

-To run a new scenario (ie. the GSA and UP workflow), give a new scenario name in the `config/config.yaml` file.
+To run a new scenario (ie. the GSA and UA workflow), give a new scenario name in the `config/config.yaml` file.
 Additionally, for the scenario, you can select if CH4 is counted against the emission budget.
 As CH4 can lead to eaisly lead to infeasabilities if running with a CO2 limit, users have the option to track CH4, but not count it against the emission limit.

 ```yaml
 scenario: